mdr78/mdr78.github.io/_posts/2017-03-04-synology-ss-motion-detection.md

 	# object (ghost images) (default: off)
 	ffmpeg_output_debug_movies off

 You can see a sample debug video this produces, the box showing the pixels that are changing frame-to-frame and are triggering motion detection.
-This debug video is from my garage camera, in it you can see my cat Blacky, a spider and a later on in the video an unwelcome visitor.
+This debug video is from my garage camera, in it you can see my cat Blacky, a spider and later on in the video an unwelcome visitor.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mdNXnHY2v50?ecver=1" frameborder="0" allowfullscreen></iframe>